bobertlo/vmd/README.md

    - tres
    - trois

-> Note: list inputs must have at least 3 columns of indentation. this is not a
+> Note: list inputs must have at least 3 columns of indentation when wrapping
+> lines or creating sublists.
+This is not a style issue, but another limitation
-> style issue, but rather a limitation of the *blackfriday* markdown parser.
+> inherited from the *blackfriday* markdown parser.